Enver Creek Secondary School

 Enver Creek Secondary School is a public high school located in Surrey, British Columbia, Canada and is part of the School District 36 Surrey.

 Academics

-Students are required to enroll in English, Social Studies, Mathematics, Sciences, and Physical Education.
-Most academic areas offer honours courses.
-Advanced Placement courses are available for English, Calculus, Art, and now Chemistry, at the grade 12 level.
-Second language studies are offered in French, Spanish., and Punjabi.
-Physical Fitness requirements allow students to select Physical education, Weight Training or Fitness.
-Elective areas of study span two main areas Applied Skills, which include Computers, Business, Woodwork, Metalwork, Electronics, Engineering, plus Foods or Cook Training.
-Fine Arts studies, " which include Dance, Art, Media, Band, and Photography.
+Students are required to enroll in English, Social Studies, Mathematics, Sciences, and Physical & Health Education.
+Advanced Placement courses are available for Biology and Chemistry at the grade 12 level.
+Second language studies are offered in French, Spanish, and Punjabi.
+Physical & Health Education requirements allow students to select Physical & Health Education, Weight Training, Fitness, or Leadership.
+Elective areas of study span two main areas Applied Skills, which include Computers, Business, Woodwork, Metalwork, Electronics, Engineering, plus Foods or Chef Training.
+Fine Arts studies, which include Dance, Art, Media, Band, and Photography.

 The school operates on a semester system of two - 5 month terms.
 Many students also elect to enrol in free, full-credit summer school offered by the school district during the summer months.